 PA 529 Investment Plan

 The PA 529 Investment Plan (IP) offers a range of benefits.
-Pennsylvania taxpayers can deduct a portion of their contributions on their state income taxes.
+Pennsylvania taxpayers can deduct their contributions (up to $30,000 for joint filers) on their state income tax returns.
 In addition, the entire account balance is exempt from Pennsylvania inheritance tax, and the money in the plan doesn’t affect a student’s eligibility for state financial aid.
-You can open account with as little as a $25 deposit, and you can invest in a range of investment options with Vanguard managing underlying funds at low fees.
-Your portfolio options include age-based portfolios that automatically change their asset allocation to become less risky as your child gets closer to college age.
+You can open an account with as little as a $25 deposit and choose from 17 investment options whose underlying funds are from low-fee Vanguard.
+These options include age-based portfolios that automatically change their asset allocation to become less risky as your child gets closer to college age.

 How Do I Enroll in the PA 529 Investment Plan?

-The easiest way to open an account is to do so online at CollegeAdvantage.com.
-The entire process should take about 10 minutes as long as you gather the following information about yourself and your beneficiary.
+The easiest way to open an account is to do so online at PA529.com.
+The entire process should take about 10 minutes as long as you gather the following information about yourself and your beneficiary:

 - Social Security numbers or tax identification numbers